NETWAYS/ansible-role-patroni/README.md

 Coming soon.

+### Note on Patroni API endpoint for HAProxy health checks

+Starting with Patroni version 4.0.0, the `/master` API endpoint has been deprecated and replaced by `/primary`.
+To ensure compatibility with newer versions, the HAProxy health check is configured to use the `/primary` endpoint.

 ## Dependencies

 There are no dependencies for the role, but Patroni itself needs a DCS (Etcd, Consul, ZooKeeper or Exhibitor) to be installed and configured properly and it's your responsibility to make it up and running before using this role.